-The Schlesinger water well is proposed to be sited 1.2 miles downcoast from the Makarechian water well on a 2.54-acre lot developed with an existing 7,309 square foot single family residence.
-The Schlesinger project site is located on a beach front parcel within the first line of development along the coastline.
-The Schlesinger water well is also proposed to be sited within approximately 400 feet of the high tide line of the coast, within 100 feet of the riparian corridor of San Ysidro Creek (Exhibit 1), and within 400 feet of existing off-site agricultural development.
+The project site is located on a beachfront parcel within the first line of development along the coastline.
+The well is also proposed to be sited within approximately 400 feet of the high tide line of the coast, within 100 feet of the riparian corridor of San Ysidro Creek (Exhibit 1), and within 400 feet of existing off-site agricultural development.
 The water well is intended to provide supplemental irrigation for approximately 1-acre of non-drought tolerant landscaping.

 The State of California is currently in its fifth year of one of the most severe droughts on record.
 The current drought surpasses the 1976-1978 drought, such that the period from 2012 to 2014 constitutes the driest three-year span in the State's recorded history.
-On January 17, 2014, the Governor declared a state-wide drought State of Emergency and asked that officials throughout the state take all necessary actions to prepare for water shortages.
+On January 17, 2014, the Governor declared a statewide drought State of Emergency and asked that officials throughout the State take all necessary actions to prepare for water shortages.
 On April 25, 2014, the Governor proclaimed a Continued State of Emergency due to the ongoing drought.
 The Governor has also issued Executive Order Nos.
-B-29-15 (on April 1, 2015) and B-37-16 (on May 9, 2016) that mandate substantial water reductions to achieve a 25% reduction in potable urban water usage across the state, and mandate that the reductions be permanent even after the drought ends in order to prepare for more frequent and persistent periods of limited water supply.
-Executive Order B-29-15 also calls for the replacement of lawns and ornamental turf with drought-tolerant landscaping and increased water efficiency standards for new and existing landscaping through more efficient irrigation systems.
+B-29-15 (on April 1, 2015) and B-37-16 (on May 9, 2016) that mandate substantial water reductions to achieve a 25% reduction in potable urban water usage across the state, and mandate that the reductions be permanent, even after the drought ends, in order to prepare for more frequent and persistent periods of limited water supply.
+Executive Order B-29-15 also calls for the replacement of lawns and ornamental turf with drought-tolerant landscaping and increased water efficiency standards for irrigation of new and existing landscaping.

 As a consequence of the ongoing severe drought, the water supply sources of water districts within Santa Barbara County are facing unprecedented shortfalls.
 One such District, namely the Montecito Water District ("MWD" or "District"), provides water service for the unincorporated Montecito and Summerland areas of southern Santa Barbara County.
 As a public water agency, MWD is charged with managing groundwater resources within its service boundaries.
 However, the County of Santa Barbara is vested with the authority to permit the construction, rehabilitation, and destruction of water wells in the County.
-As such, the County of Santa
+As such, the County of Santa Barbara has the authority to regulate development that facilitates the use of groundwater resources, while the unaffiliated MWD is charged with the task of managing groundwater resources to provide an adequate and reliable supply of water to the residents of Montecito and Summerland.
+MWD's ability to provide an adequate and reliable water supply may be hindered by the permitting of private water wells within MWD's service area.